Pilot Demo of Ultra Low Cost, Long-Duration Energy Storage Coupled to Solar Power

 Project Benefits

-By providing inherently low cost, safe, and compact energy storage using only earth-abundant, non-toxic materials, Noon's new battery technology promises an ideal solution to behind-the-meter, long duration storage for California ratepayers and to fulfilling California's state mandate of 100% carbon-free electricity by 2045.
+By providing inherently low-cost, safe, and compact energy storage using only earth-abundant, non-toxic materials, Noon's new battery technology promises an ideal solution to behind-the-meter, long duration storage for California ratepayers and to fulfilling California's state mandate of 100% carbon-free electricity by 2045.
 Noon Energy's new battery uses ultra-low-cost storage media (<$1 per kWh capacity) and can match the high energy efficiency of lithium-ion technology.
-At long storage duration capacity, this new battery enables very low system-level storage cost below $20 per kWh capacity, 80% round trip energy efficiency, and double the system-level energy density of today's lithium-ion batteries.
+At long storage duration capacity, this new battery enables very low system-level storage cost below $20 per kWh capacity, 70% round trip energy efficiency, and more than triple the system-level energy density of today's lithium-ion batteries.

 Affordability

-At <$1 per kWh capacity for the storage media, it will provide long-duration storage at below $20 per kWh capacity, much lower than existing storage technologies.
+At <$1 per kWh capacity for the storage media, this project will provide long-duration storage at below $20 per kWh capacity, much lower than existing storage technologies.
+In addition, this will enable making intermittent solar and wind power into fully reliable 24/7/365 renewable electricity supply.